Workshop Notes: Shampoo & Conditioner

-A typical Starlite Soap Studio workshop consists of four to eight participants, seated around a U-shaped table grouping, with the instructor located in front of a TV monitor.
+A typical Starlite Soap Studio workshop consists of four to ten participants, seated around a U-shaped table grouping, with the instructor located in front of a TV monitor.

 The workshop begins promptly at the scheduled time with some brief information about the workshop ahead, a quick “getting to know you” exercise, and then straight into the subject matter.
 We will discuss a little theory, and then choose the specific products needed to make the project at hand.
 Once we have everything we need to make our unique creation, we put it all together and before we know it, two fun-filled hours have passed and we have our project complete!

 What is Starlite’s most popular workshop?